 Antoinette Corvo is a writer from Brooklyn, New York.
 Dirges was first written in 1999, the first book I wrote.
 With time I grew it up and it became Dirges in the Dark that you see today.
 I was an opera singer and was taught at the Brooklyn Academy of music but my crippling shyness made me write about an opera singer instead of actually being one as I had hoped.
 I used to compete and perform till the anxieties kicked in as a teen.
 I suppose I’d never be a writer if that hadn’t happened.
 Silver linings.

 Peter lives with his wife and five children in a small town in Sussex, England.
 As well as being a keen cook, Peter has been writing poetry and short stories for almost twenty years.
 It had always been an ambition to complete a novel and, after the success of his debut, The Broken Doll, it has been fantastic to have the opportunity to turn a hobby into a new career.
-Since the release of The Broken Doll in February 2017, Peter has released a follow-up novel, Shattered Pieces, a number of collections of short horror stories, and even a children’s book.
+Since the release of The Broken Doll in February 2017, Peter has released a follow-up novel, Shattered Pieces, a number of collections of short horror stories, and even a series of children’s books.
 His work has been included in a number of anthologies.

 Details of the anthologies which include P.J.’s work can be found here